deel-ai/xplique/docs/api/attributions/pytorch.md

 | SquareGrad             | ✅                |
 | VarGrad                | ✅                |

+## Does it work for all tasks?

+It works for all tasks covered by Xplique, see [the tasks covered and how to specify them](../api_attributions/#the-tasks-covered).

-##  Steps to make Xplique work on pytorch
+##  Steps to make Xplique work on PyTorch

 ###  1. Make sure the inputs follow the Xplique API (and not what the model expects).

-One thing to keep in mind is that **attribution methods expect a specific inputs format** as described in the [API Description](./api_attributions.md).
+One thing to keep in mind is that **attribution methods expect a specific inputs format** as described in the [API Description](../api_attributions/#inputs).
 Especially, for images `inputs` should be $(N, H, W, C)$ following the TF's conventions where:

 - $N$ is the number of inputs
 - $H$ is the height of the images
 - $W$ is the width of the images
 - $C$ is the number of channels

-However, if you are using a PyTorch's model it is most likely expecting images' shape to be $(N, C, H, W)$.
-So what should you do ?
+However, if you are using a PyTorch models it is most likely expecting images' shape to be $(N, C, H, W)$.
+So what should you do?

 If you are using PyTorch's preprocessing functions what you should do is: